-The AHA will strive to further the MTW statutory objective to increase housing choices for low-income families by continuing the activities proposed for FY 2022-2023 and adding three activities to the Project-Based Voucher program and the ability to use RAD in conjunction with the Faircloth limit.
+The AHA will strive to further the MTW statutory objective to increase housing choices for low-income families by continuing the activities proposed for FY 2022-2023 and FY 2023-2024.
+As part of its commitment to increasing affordable housing, the AHA is planning to use its Faircloth limit to convert 120 units at Independence Plaza to Project-Based Voucher units under a Faircloth to RAD process and augmenting the rents with a MTW Supplement.

-Activities will not apply to Shelter Plus Care, Mod Rehab SRO, VASH or EHV program participants.
+Activities will not apply to Shelter Plus Care or Mod Rehab SRO program participants.